logesh-blackbox/llamacoder/README.md

 ## Troubleshooting

-- **Database Connection Issues**:
+- **Database Connection Issues** (Only if using PostgreSQL):
+  - The app will use in-memory storage if database connection fails
+  - To use PostgreSQL:
     - Ensure PostgreSQL is running
     - Verify your database credentials in `.env`
     - Check if the database exists: `psql -l`
     - Make sure you can connect: `psql -d llamacoder`

 ## Contributing